rudimusmaximus/FENDp3/README.md

 Just load a game and play with keyboard arrows, so you need a web browser and a keyboard.

 ## To Load A Game
-Simply load the index.html file by clicking here `//TODO: hosted github pages link when ready`
+Simply load the index.html file by clicking [https://rudimusmaximus.github.io/FENDp3/](https://rudimusmaximus.github.io/FENDp3/)

 ## To Play A Game
 "In this game you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.